 1) Base Sales :

-This is an uninfluenced, natural demand for the product which is driven by economic factors like long term trend for pricing seasonality and also the other factors like brand awareness and brand loyalty which are qualitative in nature.
+This is an uninfluenced, natural demand for the product which is driven by economic factors like long-term trends for pricing seasonality and also other factors like brand awareness and brand loyalty which are qualitative.

 2) Incremental Sales :

 These are the additional sales returned by promotional activities on marketing campaigns which can be further decomposed into different marketing components like radio or television, advertising, print advertising, direct mail, internet, coupons, display, promotions, etc.